Ascentul/Ascentul/docs/DEPLOYMENT.md

 - `0`: No vulnerabilities found at or above the specified level
 - `1`: Vulnerabilities found - ensure your CI/CD pipeline treats this as a build failure

+**In CI/CD pipelines**, always verify that non-zero exit codes halt the deployment stage:
+- Most providers (GitHub Actions, GitLab CI, CircleCI) fail steps on non-zero exit codes by default, but confirm this in your workflow.
+- Explicitly check that `npm audit` returning `1` stops the pipeline.
+- Refer to the sample workflow in [Automated Dependency Updates](#automated-dependency-updates) for a reference implementation.

 For CI/CD pipelines, use `npm audit --audit-level=high --production` to prevent deploying code with serious security issues while allowing time to address moderate vulnerabilities in development dependencies.

 **Handling audit failures:**